ampproject/amphtml/extensions/amp-sidebar/0.1/amp-sidebar.md

 `<amp-sidebar>` supports drilldown (nested) menus through a child component named [`<amp-nested-menu>`](../../amp-nested-menu/amp-nested-menu.md).
 With `<amp-nested-menu>`, `<amp-sidebar>` can support nesting one or more layers of submenus (and transition between them) as demonstrated by the following example:

 [tip type="note"]
-Wrap every menu item in a `li` element to improve accessibility and keyboard support.
+When using `amp-nested-menu`, wrap every menu item in a `li` element to improve accessibility and keyboard support.
 [/tip]

 [example playground="true" preview="top-frame" imports="amp-sidebar"]